 Israel Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Israel.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Israel.

 Learn about the history and culture of Israel, the must-try food and drink, and what to pack in your suitcase.
-Read about Israel's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about Israel's nature and wildlife, weather and geography, and 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Israel for yourself.
 Start exploring… book one of our Israel tours today!

 Extend Your Trip